Consider these tips, too:

 - Review discounts on the hotel’s website.
 As we said above, the hotels are giving the lowest rates to those who book through their sites rather than through a third party.
 But you’ll only find these truly deep discounts in the loyalty section of these sites—so join the club.

 - Use the right hotel search engine.
-They’re not all equal, as we at Frommers.com learned in the spring of 2017 after putting the top 20 sites to the test in 20 cities (including Washington, D.C.) around the globe.
+They’re not all equal, as we at Frommers.com learned after putting the top 20 sites to the test in 20 cities (including Washington, D.C.) around the globe.
 We discovered that Booking.com listed the lowest rates for hotels in the city center, and in the under $200 range, 16 out of 20 times—the best record, by far, of all the sites we tested.
 And Booking.com includes all taxes and fees in its initial results (not all do, which can make for a frustrating shopping experience).
 For top-end properties, again in the city center, both Priceline.com and HotelsCombined.com came up with the best rates, tying at 14 wins each.